-Following the creation of the Department of Homeland Security (DHS), the Border Patrol became part of US Customs and Border Protection (CBP), an agency within DHS.
+Following DHS' creation, the Border Patrol became part of US Customs and Border Protection (CBP), an agency within DHS.

 CBP's responsibilities include regulating and facilitating international trade, collecting import duties, enforcing US trade laws, and protecting US agricultural and economic interests from pests and diseases.

-According to DHS annual budgets from various years, the total CBP budget (gross discretionary and mandatory, fees, and trust funds) was $5.9 billion in fiscal year (FY) 2003.
+According to DHS annual budgets, the total CBP budget (gross discretionary and mandatory, fees, and trust funds) was $5.9 billion in FY 2003.
 The agency's budget increased 32 percent to $7.7 billion in FY 2007 and then by another 52 percent to $11.7 billion in FY 2012.
 The president requested nearly $12 billion for the FY 2013 budget.
 CBP has the highest budget of all DHS agencies.